microsoft/generative-ai-for-beginners/1-getting-started/lessons/1-introduction-to-generative-ai/README.md

 This lesson will cover:

-* Introduction to the business scenario: Edu4All and their mission.
+* Introduction to the business scenario: our startup idea and mission.
 * Generative AI and how we landed on the current technology landscape.
 * Inner working of a large language model.
 * Main capabilities and practical use cases of Large Language Models.